starship/starship/docs/config/README.md

 | symbol   |         | Mirrors the value of option `symbol` |
 | style    |         | Mirrors the value of option `style`  |

-NB that `version` is not in the default format.

 ### Commands

 The `commands` option accepts a list of commands to determine the compiler version and name.